 It’s his eyes that give it away.
 His eyes, though tired, appear younger than his face.
 She recognizes those eyes.
 But who and where?
 Too many long nights with too much alcohol and too many drugs.
 Her mind is gone and the memory with it.
 If she could only remember.

 She’s someone’s daughter.
 Yet, no claim has been filed.

-He wasn’t always alone, but when he left his family, the loneliness was part of the deal.
-As lonely as he is, he has no regrets.
+He wasn’t always alone, but when he left his family the loneliness was part of the deal.
+As lonesome as he is, he has no regrets.
 Not for nothing he’s done.
 He’s given up searching for something he could never find.
 The life he’s lived is something that will be easy to leave behind and there won’t be anyone who will mourn or miss him when he’s gone.